ErikKalkoken/EveStarmapVR/readme.txt

 ----------------------------------------------
 The demo has been build with performance in mind and is running with smooth 75Hz most of the time on the reference system.

-Please be aware though that judder will most likely occur in situation with very high amount of objects, e.g. when displaying the complete universe with all 7.500+ solar systems and 14.000+ jump connections on screen.
+Please be aware though that judder will most likely occur in situation with very high amount of objects, e.g. when zooming out and displaying the complete universe with all 7.500+ solar systems and 14.000+ jump connections on screen.

 While generating the galaxy on startup the screen will freeze.
 This is normal behavior - just wait a few seconds until the galaxy is ready.
 This takes about 5-6 seconds on the reference system.